Chapter 2 Introduction to Git

 Commit the changes to the git repo.

-Push it back up to Github.
+Push it back up to GitHub.

 You have successfully collaborated on a branch created by somebody else!